The majority of program graduates have met the following profile:

 Special notes to non-medical laboratory science majors

-- Due to the fast-pace of our program, we can only accept applications
+- This 26-week program, can only accept applications

 from students who meet (or will meet within two university semesters) the specific

-- If you are not currently in a medical laboratory science program at a
+- If you are not currently enrolled in in a medical laboratory science program at a

 U.S. college/university and/or lack our required prerequisite courses,